Captain William Hornblow EIC

 Juliana Hornblow Bb 31 Mar 1816 South Weald She also appears to have been sent out to India to marry Edward Griffiths married her on 9th Jan 1832 in Madras.
 When he died and she came home to England where she married Charles Goodall in Hastings in 1858.

-William Bristow Hornblow Baptism date 17 Nov 1819 Lambeth, Surrey, England Father' William Hornblow Mother Sarah, father a mariner;
+William Bristow Hornblow Baptism date 17 Nov 1819 Lambeth, Surrey, England; son of William Hornblow, a mariner, & his wife Sarah,

 Notably the baptism in Lambeth was by Bernard Scale vicar of St John the Baptist Braintree (IGI).

-Frederic Cowles Hornblow baptised 2 Apr 1822 Lambeth, Surrey, England Father William Hornblow Mother Sarah father a mariner
+Frederic Cowles Hornblow baptised 2 Apr 1822 Lambeth, Surrey, England; son of William Hornblow a mariner & his wife Sarah

 James Hornblow born CLAPHAM Surrey Born 25 Aug 1822 baptised 1st Oct 1823 married Elizabeth Ann Bent at Camberwell 3 Sept 1864